Farm to Food Assistance Learning Lab Application Announcement

-Applications are now OPEN for the Farm to Food Assistance Learning Lab!
-This 12-month lab will support eight teams with financial and technical assistance to strengthen their farm to food assistance programs.
+This 12-month lab will support 10 teams with financial and technical assistance to strengthen their farm to food assistance programs.

 Providing a stable market for farmers while simultaneously alleviating hunger is a powerful approach to building more equitable and resilient food systems.
 Nationwide, organizations are creating and implementing Farm to Food Assistance (F2FA) Programs – paying farmers a fair price for their product and channeling that product into food banks, food pantries, and other anti-hunger efforts – and seeing incredible results.

 The Farm to Food Assistance Learning Lab will support and learn from people working on initiatives that buy food from local farmers and make it accessible to food insecure communities, with an emphasis on racial equity and community driven solutions.
 Through this 12-month Lab, we will provide funding, mentorship, and peer support to folks working on these efforts, including those that are funded by USDA’s Local Food Purchasing Assistance Cooperative Agreement program (LFPA).
-We’ll also collaborate with you to gather and measure the impact and challenges of this strategy so we can all better tell the story of this work.
-If you are working on a program that aims to address food insecurity and farm viability for BIPOC producers, apply before July 10th!
+We’ll also collaborate with the teams to gather and measure the impact and challenges of this strategy so we can all better tell the story of this work.

 What is a Farm to Food Assistance Program?